TCP-Lab/handbook/CONTRIBUTING.md

 You can, and should, use emojis (copy-paste them) and gifs when appropriate (which means basically anywhere you like).

 ## Make it so
-Congratulatios on reaching the end of the contributing guide!
+Congratulations on reaching the end of the contributing guide!
 Have a piece of cake 🍰.
 Now go, write the handbook, and make it so.
 <p align="center">
 <img src="https://media4.giphy.com/media/bKnEnd65zqxfq/giphy.gif?cid=ecf05e472pjf47sr39yxkr11k56dwsczxkai5ucxndguzl3a&ep=v1_gifs_search&rid=giphy.gif&ct=g" width = 500 align="center">
 </p>